lroquec/devops-simple-k8s/README.md

 # User Management Application Deployment on Kubernetes

-This repository contains the Kubernetes manifests to deploy a user management application consisting of a MySQL database and two application components: Admin and User portals.
+This repository contains the Kubernetes manifests to deploy a very simple user management application consisting of a MySQL database and two application components: Admin and User portals.
 Below is a detailed overview of the files and their functionality.

 ---

 ## Project Structure

+### 0. Namespaces
+- **File**: `00-namespace.yaml`
+- **Purpose**: Defines the namespaces for resources.

 ### 1. Secrets
 - **File**: `06-UserMgmt-Secret.yaml`